 We have assessed the financial soundness of the fellow subsidiary, Exalco Properties Limited, which is also the guarantor of the company's bonds.
-In doing this, we made reference to the latest audited financial statements, management accounts, cash flows projections, COVID-19 assessment, forecasts and other prospective information made available to us.
+In doing this, we made reference to the latest audited financial statements, management accounts, cash flow projections and other prospective information made available to us.